Akihabara – is it the dream of every Figure Collector to be in the home and world of anime series?

-The store chain found at Akihabara is easily found by walking along the main street and the whole store consists of 7 floors.
+You can find this store chain easily by walking along the main street of Akihabara and the whole store consists of 7 floors.
 I actually found it difficult to climb up and down the stairs with so many people.
 On a quick glance around the store, you will be able to find that there is no bias to age groups or genders.
-Young students, adults and tourists can be found browsing keychains or wallpapers of their favourite anime series with happy smiles on their faces.
+Upon entering the store, I observe that many young students, adults and tourists are browsing keychains or wallpapers of their favourite anime series with happy smiles on their faces.

 I found myself browsing merchandise happily because the atmosphere makes so much difference.

 The merchandise that Animate tend to carry would be character goods, stationery, badges and many other interesting small stuff.
 The prices range from 500 yen to 2,000 yen, usually more expensive for newly released items.
 If you’re not careful, you will find yourself walking out with a basket of anime goodies!